inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 11. Open the Layer Properties dialog for the SRTM layer, which is now named :guilabel:`DEM`.

-12. Switch to the Style tab.
+12. Switch to the :guilabel:`Style` tab.
 This shows the current symbology settings, and as we’ve seen, they don’t give us much information on the layer.
 Let’s make sure the layer has data in it.

 13. Change the :guilabel:`Render type` to :guilabel:`Singleband pseudocolor`.